1. Can I access the data in SUNRISE Contacts on a secure web page of my choosing?

 In a sense, it would be seen as a waste of money.

 Consequently, there is a divide in the Mac developers' sphere.
-On one side we have those developers who are forced to go on the MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users to use only the MAS for all their software needs.
+On one side we have those developers who choose MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users (mainly those who are not sure where to buy software and are somewhat described as "novices" in using the Mac) to use only the MAS for all their software needs.
 And on the other side are those who sell independently and provide tools/advice to Mac users on how to run a wider range of Mac software on their computers, just to give them the choice.
 But for the latter group of people, there will always be at a distinct disadvantage in selling their software on macOS computers.

 At the end of the day, it should be up to you to decide which software to use, and to apply common sense techniques to the situation of deciding what is the safest high quality software to run on your computer.